Skip to content

 png

-# Over 3 years the daily fluctuation color the area between daily min and max number of hourly user journeys
+# Over 3 years the daily fluctuations color the area between daily min and max number of hourly user journeys

 hourly_user_journey_starts.plot()